-Prerequisite: French I or staff recommendation
+Prerequisite: French I

 This course emphasizes what students are able to do in the language.
 Students communicate regarding a variety of topics in the past, present and future.
 Students continue to study francophone culture through reading, lectures, discussions, and the use of media and technology.